Kaleidoscope (American TV series)

 Kaleidoscope is an American heist drama television miniseries created by Eric Garcia.
-The eight-part series, unique for its shuffled order, centers around master thief Leo Pap (Giancarlo Esposito) and his crew attempting an epic heist worth $7 billion, but betrayal, greed and other threats undermine their plans.
+The eight-part series is an episodic anthology with standalone episodes.
+It centers on master thief Leo Pap (Giancarlo Esposito) and his crew attempting an epic heist worth $7 billion, but betrayal, greed and other threats undermine their plans.
 Kaleidoscope was released on January 1, 2023, by Netflix.